iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ```

 By default `dvc exp show` sorts the experiments by their timestamp.
 You can sort
-the columns by params or metrics by the option `--sort-by` and `--sort-order`.
+the metrics or parameters columns by the option `--sort-by` and `--sort-order`.
 `--sort-by` takes a metric or parameter name, and `--sort-order` takes either
 `asc` or `desc`.